 Fight Ransomware with a Cybersecurity Audit

-An advanced cybersecurity audit helps identify overlooked IP addresses, forgotten devices, and misconfigured infrastructure that can expose organizations to ransomware and other cyber threats.
+An advanced cybersecurity audit helps identify overlooked IP addresses, forgotten devices, and misconfigured infrastructure that can expose organisations to ransomware and other cyber threats.
 Find out how to strengthen attack surface risk management.

 Continue reading the Ransomware Spotlight series:

-With thousands of devices and increasingly distributed IT environments, it’s easy for organizations to lose track of open IP addresses, admin accounts, and infrastructure configurations.
+With thousands of devices and increasingly distributed IT environments, it’s easy for organisations to lose track of open IP addresses, admin accounts, and infrastructure configurations.
 That creates an opening for cybercriminals to exploit with ransomware and other types of attacks.
-Enterprises can protect themselves by evolving traditional IT inventory practices into robust cybersecurity audit procedures as part of an overall attack surface risk management approach.
+Enterprises can protect themselves by evolving traditional IT inventory practises into robust cybersecurity audit procedures as part of an overall attack surface risk management approach.

 Do you know where all your IT assets are?

-To reduce the risk posed by overlooked IP addresses, forgotten devices, unused accounts and misconfigured infrastructure, organizations need to evolve their traditional IT audit and inventory practices into a sophisticated attack surface risk management (ASRM) process with robust cybersecurity audit routines.
+To reduce the risk posed by overlooked IP addresses, forgotten devices, unused accounts and misconfigured infrastructure, organisations need to evolve their traditional IT audit and inventory practises into a sophisticated attack surface risk management (ASRM) process with robust cybersecurity audit routines.

 What you don’t know can hurt you